The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Auxiliary results and the proofs for Section

 \subsection{Stability and tightness}

-In this subsection, we cover the required stability and tightness results.
-In particular, we provide the required multi-dimensional infinite horizon extensions of the stability results of , for the right-continuous version of the raw canonical filtration.
+In this section, we cover the required stability and tightness results.
+We present the required multi-dimensional infinite horizon extensions of the stability results of Meyer and Zheng \cite{meyerzheng}, Jakubowski, M{\' e}min and Pages \cite{jakubowski6}, and Lowther \cite{lowther2009}, for the right-continuous version of the raw canonical filtration.